 The aim of the DLSF is to provide financial support to students whose access to or completion of education or training is inhibited by financial constraints or barriers.
 The Fund is administered by the Welfare Team at Leicester College and is allocated on a first come first served basis.
-Students must complete a 19+ Learner Support Fund application form and be assessed to determine eligibility.
+You must complete a 19+ Learner Support Fund application form and be assessed to determine eligibility.

 - 19+ on 31st August 2019